gmyx/OTPerformanceTracer/README.md

 * load a folder
 * highlight long running requets (currenlty fixed at 10+ seconds)
 * rudementry exclude filter, basicly a * something * search. stored in HKCU\OTPerftrace\Filters
+* rudementry exclude thread filters, allowing to exclude some threads
 * all files are loaded async using tasks

 ## potential features